Vedbro/CraftTweaker-Crafter/README.md

 -------------------------------

 En:
-With this script, you can create lines of code for the mods Craft Tweaker 2 and Mod Tweaker, for the version of Minecraft 1.12.2
+With this script, you can create lines of code for the mods Craft Tweaker 2 and MoreTweaker, for the version of Minecraft 1.12.2

 Vanilla support:
 1. Workbench